daviderestivo/galactic-emacs/README.md

-# Emacs-config
+# emacs-config

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This repository contains my Emacs configuration.
 You can clone it as it comes or simply use whatever part you might need/like.

-The look and feel of the Emacs frame is based on the atom-one-dark-theme with some minor changes:
+The look and feel of the Emacs frame is based on the atom-one-dark-theme with some minor changes.

 ## Emacs Scratch Buffer
 ![Emacs scracth buffer](https://raw.githubusercontent.com/daviderestivo/emacs-config/master/screenshots/emacs_scratch_buffer.png)